broadinstitute/warp/pipelines/skylab/build_indices/BuildIndices.changelog.md

 # 2.1.1
 2023-03-07 (Date of Last Commit)
-*  Added the BuildBWAreference task to create BWA references in addition to STAR references.
+* Added the BuildBWAreference task to create BWA references in addition to STAR references

 # 2.1.0
 2023-02-28 (Date of Last Commit)